mantidproject/mantid/docs/source/release/v4.1.0/diffraction.rst

 - GUI now correctly loads the file browsed to instead of looking for a run number in every folder along the path to that file.

+- :ref:`MDNorm <algm-MDNorm>` will not crash if the detector is masked in the flux workspace, but not in the input workspace.

 Single Crystal Diffraction
 --------------------------